• Política de Privacidade

 • Soups or salads

-Desserts are sweet foods usually eaten after lunch or dinner.
-They are not necessary but are popular treats that many people enjoy.
-Desserts add pleasure to meals and celebrations.
+Desserts are sweet foods that are usually eaten after lunch or dinner.
+Although they are popular treats that many people enjoy, they are not necessary.
+Desserts add enjoyment to meals and get-togethers.

-• Cakes like chocolate, vanilla, or fruit cakes
+• Cakes such as fruit, vanilla, or chocolate

-While desserts are delicious, it’s best to enjoy them in moderation as they often contain a lot of sugar.
+Desserts are delicious, but it’s best to limit your intake because they often contain high levels of sugar.

-Understanding the names and times of meals will help you in daily English conversations.
-By learning about breakfast, lunch, snacks, dinner, and desserts, you will know what to expect and how to talk about food in English.
+Knowing the names and times of meals will help you communicate in everyday English.
+Studying breakfast, lunch, snacks, dinner, and desserts will help you understand what to expect and how to talk about food in English.

 To help reinforce your learning, try answering the following questions.
 These short exercises are designed to test your understanding and help you reflect on the key points of the article.
 Take your time and assess your writing skills.